All Episodes

 Particularly in the South, it was as much a civil war as it was a revolution.

-Uh, and I say, hey, bring it.
+And I say, hey, bring it.

 It was great having Solomon on.

-Solomon's uh a news hound.
+Solomon's a newshound.

-I try not to go to too many of the more obscure things that we monitor also on the left.
+But to show the cold open, which we do for you every day, I want people to know one of the things we do in curating the cold open, I try not to go to too many of the more obscure things that we monitor also on the left.

-We try to give you quite frankly, the biggest shows, the ones that have the biggest audiences that have most production value that are there for the Roberts over at uh you know, over at uh Comcast, where they run MSNBC or ABC or CBS or CNN, and you see how radical it is.
+We try to give you, quite frankly, the biggest shows, the ones that have the biggest audiences that have most production value, that are there for the Roberts over at, you know, over at Comcast, where they run MSNBC or ABC or CBS or CNN.

-We ain't this is not a political debate anymore.
+This is not a political debate anymore.

-This is the never the charm.
+This is the charm.

 This was the charm of Charlie Kirk.

-Charlie Kirk, and they assassinated the best of us because Charlie Kirk still believed you could go into that lion's den and you could in free debate about the marketplace of ideas that you could literally change the minds of some of these young people.
+Charlie Kirk, and they assassinated the best of us because Charlie Kirk still believed you could go into that lion's den and you could, in free debate about the marketplace of ideas, that you could literally change the minds of some of these young people.

-That's to me is power was bringing that back.
+That's, to me, is power was bringing that back.

-But you're not gonna debate this out.
+But you're not going to debate this out.

 This is not a political debate.